 So, what are those golden rules for success in Business Process Improvement?

 First of all, most of the Business Process Improvement initiatives fail due to the lack of, or an undefined road map.
 An improvement initiative needs a team effort and without a well-defined road map, all team members will follow a different road.

-A business process improvement methodology is a structured approach which alleviates this issue.
-A robust Business Process Improvement methodology has phases and comes equipped with templates, rules and guidelines.
+A business process improvement methodology is a structured approach that alleviates this issue.
+A robust Business Process Improvement methodology has phases and comes equipped with templates, rules, and guidelines.
 One of the business improvement methodologies is PRIME – Processes in a Managed Environment.
 PRIME has 5 phases:

 - Scoping: Scope the organisation or business area for a comprehensive list of all process names.
 Develop the process framework and prioritise processes to set the direction for detailed analysis